Discount Sale

 • Specify the idle time (in minutes) that items should remain in the cart for a customer to be eligible for the coupon.
 For instance, setting it to “20” means items must stay in the cart for at least 20 minutes for the customer to qualify for the coupon.

-• You have the option to use the master coupon code “as-is” by enabling this setting.
-In this case, the coupon code for eligible customers will be the same as the master coupon code, and their email addresses will be added to the “Allowed emails” section under the Usage Restriction of the master coupon.
-If unchecked, a unique coupon code will be generated for each eligible customer, following the same configuration as the master coupon, but with a unique code.
+• Enabling this setting allows you to use the master coupon code “as-is.”
+In this case, the coupon code for eligible customers will be the same as the master coupon code, and their email addresses will be added to the “Allowed emails” section under the master coupon’s Usage Restriction.
+If unchecked, a unique coupon code will be generated for each eligible customer, following the same configuration as the master coupon but with a unique code.

-• Here, we will go ahead by using the same code as that of the master coupon.
+• Here, we will use the same code as the master coupon.

 WooCommerce Cart: Checkout Coupon-Action coupon